ShenXiang/RPN-Calculator/README.md

 ## Attention
 - 'undo' operations can work on an empty stack.
 It will do nothing.
-- 'undo' opeartions can used to undo 'clear' opeartion.
+- 'undo' opeartions can be used to undo 'clear' opeartion.

   For example: